 Singaporeans Study: The 5 FAQs About Occupational Therapy

-On this week’s Singaporeans Study, let’s take a look at Occupational Therapy (allied health) – something unknown by a lot of people… sad truth 🙁 But we’re here to tell you what is OT!
+In this week’s Singaporeans Study, let’s take a look at Occupational Therapy (allied health) – something unknown to a lot of people… sad truth 🙁 But we’re here to tell you what OT is!

 1. What is Occupational Therapy?

-OT is one of the Allied Health professions.
-Purpose: Take a therapeutic approach to daily activities (occupations) throughout an individual’s lifespan.
+OT is an Allied Health Profession.
+Its purpose is to take a therapeutic approach to daily activities (occupations) throughout an individual’s lifespan.
 Occupational Therapists work towards promoting their patients’ health and help people with injuries, illnesses and disabilities to make them live a better life.
 They are responsible for reviewing their patients’ medical history, evaluate their health condition, and identify specific goals for their welfare.
 While some therapists work at hospitals, there are also independent occupational therapists who offer OT services.

 They work with a range of patients from children to elderly people.

-- Children: Help to improve children’s motor skills, balance and coordination and thereby assist them to perform well to at school and their daily activities in general.
-They aid the children to develop their functional skills, life skills and sensory processing skills.
+- Children: Help improve children’s motor skills, balance and coordination and thereby assist them to perform well at school and their daily activities in general.
+They aid children to develop their functional skills, life skills and sensory processing skills.

-- Adults: Assist those who had came back from major injuries (usually work-related) to readapt themselves to their job again.
+- Adults: Assist those suffering/recovering from major injuries (usually work-related) to readapt themselves to their job again.
 They cater to all of the patient’s needs including, physical, psychological, social and environmental.

 - Elderly people: Assist them to carry out their daily tasks like dressing, eating, bathing and toileting.
 In addition to these, they also assist them to stimulate their senses and keep them alive.